CsoundQt/csoundqt.github.io/content/more_doc.rst

 :slug: new_doc
 :author: Joachim Heintz
 :tags: doc
+:summary: New descriptions at the `Documentation site <http://csoundqt.github.io/pages/documentation.html>`_

 The documentation for CsoundQt has been updated and improved.
 Check out the items on `Documentation <http://csoundqt.github.io/pages/documentation.html>`_: